vangsscf/challenge-bravo/README.md

 ## Authentication

-This token returned by this endpoint is required to add and remove coins from the system.
-This version of this project has only one admin user configurable in the `.env`.
+The token returned by this endpoint is required to add and remove coins from the system.
+This project version has only one admin user configurable in the `.env`.
 The token has expiration time of 2 hours.

 ### Request